 Advancing diversity, equity and inclusion (DEI) in the workplace is dynamic work in many organizations.
 And yet, many DEI efforts can exclude employees on the frontline who can also benefit from such efforts.
-Research shows that frontline employees, specifically those who are hourly, report the lowest overall feelings of inclusion - especially Black and Latino employees, who represent more than a quarter of the frontline workforce.1
+Research shows that frontline employees, specifically those who are hourly, report the lowest overall feelings of inclusion.1